microsoft/IIoT/README.md

 - Determine number of temp Azure subscriptions needed for attendees
 - Finish TBD/TODO sections above.
 - Determine how to join Pi to local Wi-Fi network and to obtain IP of PI device.
 Bring HDMI monitor and cable?
+- Terry to add additional steps to integrate Streaming Analytics, PowerBI.